CaiLiLab/MuRaL/README.md

 conda env create -n mural -f environment.yml

 # if the above command is interupted because of internet issues or some dependencies
-# in environment.yml are updated, run the following:
+# in environment.yml are updated, try the following:
 conda env update -n mural -f environment.yml --prune

 # if your machine has only CPUs
 conda env create -n mural -f environment_cpu.yml
 ```
-If the command ends without errors, you will have a conda environment named 'mural' (or another name if you change the `-n mural` option above).
+If the command ends without errors, you will have a conda environment named 'mural'.
 Use the following command to activate the conda environment:
 ```
 conda activate mural
 ```
 And then install MuRaL by typing:
 ```
-python setup.py install
+pip install .
 ```

 If the installation is complete, the following three commands are available from the command line.
-Type a commnad with the '-h' option to see detailed help message.
+Type a commnad with '-h' option to see detailed help message.
    * `mural_train`: This tool is for training mutation rate models from the beginning.
    * `mural_train_TL`: This tool is for training transfer learning models, taking advantage of learned weights of a pre-trained model.
    * `mural_predict`: This tool is for predicting mutation rates of new sites with a trained model.